Dwarfism: Classification

-In men and women, the sole requirement for being considered a dwarf is having an adult height under 147 cm and it is almost always sub-classified with respect to the underlying condition that is the cause of the short stature.
+In men and women, the sole requirement for being considered a dwarf is having an adult height of 147 cm or less, and it is almost always sub-classified with respect to the underlying condition that is the cause of the short stature.
 Dwarfism is usually caused by a genetic variant; achondroplasia is caused by a mutation on chromosome 4.
 If dwarfism is caused by a medical disorder, the person is referred to by the underlying diagnosed disorder.
 Disorders causing dwarfism are often classified by proportionality.
 Disproportionate dwarfism describes disorders that cause unusual proportions of the body parts, while proportionate dwarfism results in a generally uniform stunting of the body.

 Disorders that cause dwarfism may be classified according to one of hundreds of names, which are usually permutations of the following roots: